permitio/blue-bank/README.md

 # Blue Bank

-Blue Bank is a simple mobile plan management application that demonstrates the basic principles of fine-grained authorization using Permit.io.
+Blue Bank is a simple bank account plan management application that demonstrates the basic principles of fine-grained authorization using Permit.io.

 Blue Bank utilizes the RBAC, ReBAC, and ABAC models.
 It uses impersonation of three different user personas: Customer, Representative, and Manager, to demonstrate how each user gets only the proper permissions.